It is generally possible to utilize funds from a retirement account towards the down payment or closing costs for your home purchase.

 Most employers will offer the ability to borrow from these accounts while still actively employed with them.
 Expect to be able to borrow up to half of your current vested balance with a maximum limit of $50,000.
 The specific terms and requirements will vary from employer to employer, and can be found in your summary plan description (SPD).
 Ask human resources for a copy of this document.
 If you work for the federal government, your SPD is located here.

-One concern with borrowing from this type of account is that if you leave your employer, you will be expected to pay back the funds within 60 days.
+One concern with borrowing from this type of account is that if you leave your employer, you will be expected to pay back the funds by April 15 of the following year.
 If you do not, there’ll be taxes and a 10% penalty on the un-returned money.
 So, I wouldn’t recommend this option unless you plan to remain at your employer.

 2. Old employer 401k, 403b, TSP